Skip to Content

 A happy Norfolk Terrier

-The Norfolk Terrier, a diminutive yet hearty breed, belongs to the Canidae family.
+The Norfolk Terrier is a diminutive yet hearty breed in the Canidae family.
 Originating in Europe, specifically England, these terriers are recognized for their hard, wiry coat and affectionate nature.
-Typically standing no more than 10 inches at the shoulder, they carry a balanced omnivorous diet.
+Standing no more than 10 inches at the shoulder, they carry a balanced omnivorous diet.

 Characteristics: